August 23, 2024 | Blogs and News

 The Music Therapist for Juliette’s stay at the hospital. would personalize songs for her and find ways to make the entire session special and personal to the family she was working with.
 “One song that got me emotional was Somewhere Over the Rainbow, she sounded like an angel, I had never heard anyone sing like her.”

-Perhaps even next to the greatest singer in the world, Juliette’s MT would still sound better because it was not just the beauty and fluidity of her voice, it was how her voice seemed to touch a part of Juliette that nothing else could.
+Perhaps even next to the greatest singer in the world, Juliette’s Music Therapist would still sound better because it was not just the beauty and fluidity of her voice, it was how her voice seemed to touch a part of Juliette that nothing else could.

 She would perform before surgeries and post-op as well to calm Juliette, even despite her sedated state.
 Even now back at home, Yemenidjian recognizes the unique connection Juliette has with music in comparison to her firstborn, young Sebastian.
-“Every single night during bath and bedtime, I play music for Juliette, similar songs and she smiles as soon as the song comes on, her face lights up.”
+“Every single night during bath and bedtime, I play similar music from Juliette’s time in the hospital and she smiles as soon as the song comes on, her face lights up.”

-All of Yemenidjian’s gratitude lies in CHLA and donor-funded programs which allowed her daughter to overcome the terrifying journey she had been faced with.
+All of Yemenidjian’s gratitude lies in CHLA and donor-funded programs which allowed her daughter to overcome her medical condition and improve her journey for a better quality of life.
 As a family, they were able to find peace and hope behind those hospital walls and for that, they will be forever grateful.

-Children’s Music Fund, with the generous support of donors, funds similar programs and Music Therapy sessions that can change the lives of families just like the Yemenidjians.
+Children’s Music Fund, with the generous support of donors, funds Therapy sessions that can change the lives of families just like the Yemenidjians.

 Ani Yemenidijian is the co-founder of Norani.com and the Snugababe Swaddle™.